 The study aims to enhance policy-relevant knowledge on the potential of regional protection policies to support durable solutions and resilience-based development.
-The study therefore seeks to provide a comprehensive assessment of viable policy options to address the development-displacement nexus for protection in the Middle East region.
-More specifically, the study aims to build on the experiences of the Jordan Compact, to provide lessons for potential development-focused approaches to displaced populations in Lebanon and Turkey.
+The study therefore seeks to provide a comprehensive assessment of viable policy options to address the development-displacement nexus for protection in the Middle East region and across the world.

 Funding: OPEC Fund for International Development, ICMPD

 Maegan Hendow (2019): Bridging refugee protection and development: Policy recommendations for applying a development-displacement approach.